Geometric Structures Induced by Deformations of the Legendre Transform: Conclusions

-The departure of the symplectic form of the product manifold from the cotangent bundle provides a promising lead to study coupled physical systems, with non-canonical coordinates --- like the pair induced by the R\'{e}nyi geometry --- being subjects of special interest.
-For instance, there have been studies on the consequences of deformations in the symplectic form in field theory~\cite{PhysRevE.79.011105}, and in $\mathbb{C}\mathrm{P}^n$ K\"{a}hler oscillators where deformations to the symplectic structure via magnetic field are explored~\cite{PhysRevD.67.065013,PhysRevD.71.089901}.
-Also related phenomena has been studied in Fermi liquids under an external magnetic field, where the the magnetic field couples to Berry's curvature deforming the symplectic form.
+The Legendre transform, a fundamental piece of classic and contemporary physics, has a direct but non-trivial correspondence with the dually flat geometry of statistical manifolds induced by Shannon's entropy and the Kullback--Leibler divergence.
+This paper explores how deformations of the Legendre transform induce a departure from this regime and has multiple consequences on symplectic geometry and complexification.
+Taken together, these results provide some first steps towards a novel, rigorous, and encompassing understanding of physical systems that are not well-described by classic information-theoretic quantities.
+The role of the Legendre transform on analytical mechanics differs from that in information geometry; in the latter, dual coordinates refer to different descriptions of the same point, whereas in the former, they refer to an isomorphism between the tangent and cotangent bundles.
+In flat geometry the symplectic form of the cotangent bundle is equivalent to a canonical area form at the product manifold.
+In contrast, our results show that this equivalence is broken if the manifold is curved.
+Interestingly, this implies that a deformation of the regular Legendre transform results in the failure of the natural coordinates to form a canonical pair.
+Furthermore, an analysis of the deformed symplectic form and flow that arises in curved manifolds reveals a new understanding of the family of maximum R\'{e}nyi entropy distributions, which are found to form sets of points flowing along the integral curves of the flow.
+The departure of the symplectic form of the product manifold from the cotangent bundle provides a promising lead to study coupled physical systems, with non-canonical coordinates---like the pair induced by the R\'{e}nyi geometry---being subjects of special interest.
+For instance, there have been studies on the consequences of deformations in the symplectic form in field theory~\cite{PhysRevE.79.011105} and in $\mathbb{C}\mathrm{P}^n$ K\"{a}hler oscillators, where deformations to the symplectic structure via magnetic field are explored~\cite{PhysRevD.67.065013,PhysRevD.71.089901}.
+Other related phenomena have been studied in Fermi liquids under an external magnetic field, where the the magnetic field couples to Berry's curvature, deforming the symplectic form.
 Such deformations have been shown to have strong consequences for observables, as the invariant phase volume is modified via a topological invariant~\cite{Duval:2005vn,PhysRevLett.109.181602}.
 An interesting avenue for future research is to investigate if there are divergences that can recapitulate these deformations, providing a mathematical scaffolding for the study of such systems.
+In this work we have established a broad range of nonzero $\gamma$ values relevant from more than just a mathematical perspective.
+Both symplectic topology and K\"{a}hler manifolds are sensitive to the topology rather than local changes in geometry.
+Furthermore, they are sensitive to the physical systems to which they now connect.
+In particular, our results show that $\gamma =1$ corresponds to a special case that is associated with the $\mathbb{C}\mathrm{P}^1$ manifolds relevant across various fields such as coherent states~\cite{kochetov19952}, worldline formalism~\cite{PhysRevD.103.036004}, K\"{a}hler \mbox{oscillators~\cite{PhysRevD.67.065013,PhysRevD.71.089901}} and entanglement~\cite{brody2001geometric}, to name a few.
+Via geometric quantization methods, our results show that holomorphic polarization leads to $\gamma \in (0,1]$.
+This reveals a further array of values of interest outside of the conventional $\gamma =0$ that characterizes the conventional dually flat Shannon systems.